IT IS A CONDITION OF MEMBERSHIP THAT THE ASSOCIATION’S RULES AND BYELAWS MUST BE READ AND OBSERVED.

 NO PLASTIC OR FOAM BAITS

-NO GLASS BOTTLES OR TINS ON ASSOCIATION WATERS
+NO GLASS BOTTLES ON ASSOCIATION WATERS

 PIKE FISHING IS ONLY PERMITTED FROM THE 1st NOVEMBER TO 31st MARCH EACH SEASON

 - Meetings shall be controlled by the Chairman, or in his absence the Vice Chairman, and his permission must be obtained before any member speaks.

 - Business shall proceed in the order of the agenda which may be amended at the discretion of the Chairman.